 The good news is all 18 companies we found that sell private jet cards and prepaid private jet charter programs offer 24/7 customer support.

-23. What happens if private jet flight is cancelled for non-weather related reasons?
+23. What happens if my private jet flight is canceled for non-weather related reasons?

 Programs mainly will get a replacement aircraft at no additional costs to the customer.
 Magellan Jets promises you updates every 10 minutes.